 As for me?
 I recommend the key lime pie.
-Or the caffeinated chocolate pudding.

 Jessica L. Tozer is a blogger for DoDLive and Armed With Science.
 She is an Army veteran and an avid science fiction fan, both of which contribute to her enthusiasm for technology in the military.